linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 http://192.168.99.132:30969
 ```

-For the example VirtuaService above, which listens to any domain and path, accessing the proxy URL
+For the example VirtualService above, which listens to any domain and path, accessing the proxy URL
 (http://192.168.99.132:30969) in your browser should open the Books application.

 Gloo has native integration with Linkerd planned in its roadmap so that the required